 Idiopathic giant bullous emphysema, also known as vanishing lung syndrome (VLS), is characterised by giant emphysematous bullae, which commonly develop in the upper lobes and occupy at least one-third of a hemithorax.
 It is a progressive condition that is also associated with several forms of emphysema.

 Idiopathic giant bullous emphysema is a rare syndrome that differs from conventional forms of bullous emphysema; affecting a younger population, most commonly young men 1-2.

 Most affected patients smoke cigarettes.

 The condition has been associated with:

-Plain film features can be non-specific
+Plain radiographic features can be non-specific:

 - bullae occupy more than one-third of the affected hemithorax (vary in size 1-20 cm);